 Best granola for weight loss

 It can be hard to find a granola that isn't full of sugar or has a high-fat content.
 This Jordan's Low Sugar Nut Granola has no added salt and less than five per cent sugar.
-The fat content is still a little high, so we'd recommend saving this for a little weekend treat.
+The fat content is still a little high, due to the nuts, so watch the portion size.
+Nuts contain healthy fats so they are good for you, to an extent!

 Nutritional information per 45g serving: